mobiletoly/go-oversync/docs/documentation/advanced-concepts.md

 ## Materialization Hooks (Optional)

-- Register `TableHandler` per `schema.table` to project sidecar state into clean business tables.
+- Register `MaterializationHandler` per `schema.table` to project sidecar state into clean business tables.
 - Handlers receive `(ctx, tx, schema, table, pk_uuid, payload)` and must be idempotent.
 - Errors are mapped to `materialize_error` per change; the change SAVEPOINT is rolled back (sidecar not advanced) and the failure is recorded for diagnostics/admin retry.